Michael Kozlowski: Boxing career in Russia

+Coaching career

-Boxing career in Israel
+Israel 1995–99

-May 10, 1995 Kozlowski moved to Israel.
+Kozlowski to Israel on 10 May 1995 moved to Israel.
 Kozlowski's family were selected to be one of the families who traveled with the President of Israel, Ezer Weizman, in his plane.
-In the plane, the president approached Michael Kozlowski, knowing Michael was one of the Russian team coaches, and he asked Russian boxing trainer to make Israeli boxing like Russian boxing...
+In the plane, the president approached Michael Kozlowski, knowing him as one of the Russian team coaches, and he asked Russian boxing trainer to make Israeli boxing like Russian boxing...
 President of Israel wanted to see the Israeli flag raised and hear their national anthem.
 It was like a sign from above when the president told to Michael Kozlowski this.

-Soon after arriving in Israel, Michael Kozlowski started training street kids in the “Basmat” school playground, because there were no boxing gyms in Haifa.
-Because of the warm climate, Kozlowski could train his boxers all year outside.
+Soon after arriving in Israel, Kozlowski started training street kids in a playground of a school in Basmat Tab'un because there were no boxing gyms in Haifa.
+The warm climate allowed training to be conducted outdoors all-year.
 It took three months to find the money to buy a heavy bag.
 Michael Kozlowski hung this boxing bag on his balcony and students had to line up to hit the heavy bag.
 Yuri Foreman was first student of Israeli new boxing trainer Michael Kozlowski.

-In 1997, Michael Kozlowski's boxing Team won the “Team Trophy” in the Israel Under-19 Nationals.
+In 1997, Michael Kozlowski's boxing team won the “Team Trophy” in the Israel Under-19 Nationals.
 Three students of Michael Kozlowski won gold medals and one student won bronze.
 Yuri Foreman won the gold in the 132 lbs (60 kg) weight class.

-1997 (Israel, Tel-Aviv).
-Michael Kozlowski made his first Israeli National Champion, Anton Amirov, 147 lbs (67 kg).
+Another pupil, Anton Amirov won the Israeli National Championship in the 147 lbs (67 kg) class at the 1997 championship in Tel Aviv.

-1997 England, Birmingham The president of the Israeli Boxing Association, William Shahada, sent young trainer Michael Kozlowski to the European Championships as the head coach of the Israeli Under-19 National Team.
+The president of the Israeli Boxing Association, William Shahada, sent Michael Kozlowski to the 1997 European Championships in Birmingham as the head coach of the Israeli Under-19 National Team.